soheil/GPT-Funcs/README.md

 # GPT-Funcs
-Automatically pass your funcions defined in Python to ChatGPT have it call them back seemlessly.
+Automatically pass your functions defined in Python to ChatGPT have it call them back seamlessly.

 You can do all that in a single line:
 ```python